Understanding Post-Training Structural Changes in Large Language Models: Conclusion, Discussion, and Limitations

 The paper establishes a unified and interpretable framework for understanding how post-training reshapes the internal structure of large language models.
-Through a comprehensive SVD analysis of linear layers, we identify two consistent transformations: a near-uniform geometric scaling of singular values and highly consistent orthogonal transformations of singular vectors, both pervasive across model families and parameter scales.
-Our theoretical and empirical analyses indicate that while singular value scaling can be interpreted as a temperature-like adjustment, the essential functional change lies in the structured rotations of singular vectors, whose disruption markedly degrades performance.
-These findings not only provide a theoretical foundation for potential applications (see Appendix \ref{potential_applications} for a related discussion), but also offer the first systematic account of the reparameterization dynamics governing large language models.
+We identify two robust phenomena: a near-uniform geometric scaling of singular values and highly consistent orthogonal transformations of singular vectors.
+This perspective allows us to first reveal the parametric mechanism by which post-training is bounded by the capacity ceiling of pre-training.
+Through extensive experiments and theoretical analysis, we uncover a temperature-controlled mechanism for singular value scaling and demonstrate that singular vectors encode the majority of semantic information.
+Moreover, we prove the equivalence of parameter impacts under different post-training procedures.
+Understanding how pre-training establishes such a capacity ceiling remains an important direction for future work.
+We believe this finding may guide additional potential applications (see Appendix \ref{potential_applications} for a related discussion) and provide parameter-space-level guidance for subsequent research.